Visit Scotland‘s largest city, which is a thriving year-round hub of culture, history, shopping, dining, arts and entertainment.

 Glasgow is Scotland‘s largest city and as such is a thriving year-round hub of culture, history, shopping, dining, arts and entertainment.
 This friendly, compact city also has a long-standing reputation for its live music scene and its impressive Victorian architecture; it is listed by UNESCO as a City of Music—hosting roughly 130 weekly concerts in all sizes and genres—and was deemed a UK City of Architecture and Design in 1999.

 Having shed its old reputation as a gritty industrial city, Glasgow has finally stepped into the limelight thanks to recognition from major publications such as the New York Times and The Guardian travel sections.
-It was also named as a “Best of the World” destination for 2016 by National Geographic Traveler and voted the “friendliest city in the world” in a poll by Rough Guides.
+It was also named as a “Best of the World” destination by National Geographic Traveler and voted the “friendliest city in the world” in a poll by Rough Guides.